KonstaT/KonstaT.github.io/_devices/rpi4/LineageOS22.md

 Here's my build of LineageOS 22 for Raspberry Pi 4 Model B, Pi 400, and Compute Module 4.
 It is unofficial and unsupported by the LineageOS team.
 It's for **advanced users** only.
 Pi 4 model with at least 2GB of RAM is required to run this build.

-<span style="color:#FF0000;">Important!</span> This image includes parts that are licensed under non-commercial license ([Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-nc-sa/4.0/)).
+<span style="color:#FF0000;">Important!</span> Raspberry Pi hardware specific implementation in this build is based on source code released on my [Raspberry Vanilla](https://github.com/raspberry-vanilla) project but this build offers various additional features and enhancements.
+This image includes parts that are licensed under non-commercial license ([Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-nc-sa/4.0/)).
 You may use this build freely in personal/educational/etc use.
 Commercial use is not allowed with this build!
 You can contact me by email to discuss creating customized Android builds for commercial purposes.

 ![screenshot]({{ site.url }}/img/rpi4/LineageOS22/Screenshot_20241217-141207_Settings.png)